SIGN UP FOR WEEKLY EMAILS with TIPS & ADVICE-> text the code: BIDM to 617-580-3050 to sign up!

-Beth Israel Deaconess Medical Center offers a free email service in which you can follow your baby’s development.
+Beth Israel Deaconess Medical Center offers a free email service in which you can follow your baby’s development and links you to local services and online resources!
 The Beth Israel Deaconess Medical Center ParentCare e-mail service includes information tailored to your week of pregnancy and then the age of your newborn.
 Before your baby is born, you will receive weekly emails about your changing body and your growing baby.
-After your baby is born, you’ll receive updates for the first year of your baby’s life.
 Since all of the information you receive is carefully written and overseen by our practitioners at the medical center, you can be sure that the information is accurate.

 - Hospital Tour: this free tour of the hospital includes a visit to the labor and delivery department as well as the postpartum area.
 Participants will be able to see where to park and how to enter the hospital as well as have the opportunity to ask questions and see the units.
 FREE